 You’d expect me to say that we all need to calm down.
 Well, we do.
 Clearly.

 But a certain amount of creative chaos has its useful side as well.
 It gets me to the point where I’m prepared to make a change; in my case, to Oneness.

 A spiritual guru, perceiving that my girlfriend and I had been quarreling, chided us, “One, not two.
 Ah, but which one?
 That is the question.”

 No, no, not oneness as in control.
 Not oneness as in New World Order, One World Government.

 Oneness … well, here I am talking as if I know something about it when I don’t.

 This creative chaos is bringing me to the point where I’m ready to choose Oneness whether I know anything about it or not.
 (2)

-Of course the rampage should be shut down today or as soon as possible.
+Of course the rampage needs to be shut down today or as soon as possible.
 But I’ll use it as long as it persists to maintain the momentum of choosing Oneness.

 It had to come to this before I’d re-choose.
-Anarchists would have to be subverting the social order before I’d make the leap.
+Anarchists would have to be subverting the social order and blowing things up before I’d make the leap.

-We have words to describe what is happening for me.
+We have words to describe what’s happening for me.
 I’ve “changed my mind.”
 I’ve “gotten the message.”
 I’ve “turned my hat around” and embraced Oneness.